-For the estimation of CH_4 emissions for swine, a country-specific methane emission rate was experimentally determined by the Research Centre on Animal Production (CRPA, 1996).
+For the estimation of CH4 emissions for swine, a country-specific methane emission rate was experimentally determined by the Research Centre on Animal Production (CRPA, 1996).
 The estimation of the EF considers: the storage systems for slurry (tank and lagoons), type of breeding and production of biogas.

 Different parameters were considered, such as the livestock population, average weight for fattening swine and sows, and methane emission rate.
-Methane emission rates used are 41 normal litre $CH_4/100$ kg live weight/day for fattening swine, and 47 normal litre $CH_4/100$ kg live weight/day for sows including piglets (CRPA, 1997[a]), based on experimental measurements on covered storage systems.
-Then, a reduction of 8% is applied to these factors to take in account the proportion of animal waste allocated to uncovered storage systems, which are the most common ones (CRPA, 1997 [a]; CRPA, 2006[b]), considering that the uncovered systems are emitting less than the covered ones since the temperatures are lower.
+Methane emission rates used are 41 normal litre CH4/100 kg live weight/day for fattening swine, and 47 normal litre CH4/100 kg live weight/day for sows including piglets (CRPA, 2006[a]), based on experimental measurements on covered storage systems.

-The shares of covered/uncovered storage systems are equal to 4 per cent and 96 per cent (CRPA, 2006[b]), respectively, and the CH_4 emission rates used for uncovered storage systems were: 37.6 normal litre $CH_4/100$ kg live weight/day for fattening swine and 43.1 normal litre $CH_4/100$ kg live weight/day for sows, including piglets.
+The shares of covered/uncovered storage systems are equal to 4% and 96% (CRPA, 2006[b]), respectively; the CH4 emission rates used for uncovered storage systems were: 37.6 normal litre CH4/100 kg live weight/day for fattening swine and 43.1 normal litre CH4/100 kg live weight/day for sows, including piglets.